Welcome to Widdershins Way.

 I void warranties...

 I was one of those kids who would eventually bust open every toy I got.
-It was fun to explore their inner gubbins after the original play value had worn thin.
-And no, I didn't grow up to be a psychopath or amateur surgeon.
+It drove my parents nuts.
+It was fun to explore their inner gubbins after the intended play value had worn thin.
+Luckily, I didn't grow up to be a psychopath or amateur surgeon.

-Like some stone age hominid I'd crack them open with a half-brick, later I learned to use less destructive methods.
-By accident, I had formed a basic understanding of how toys worked and were constructed.
+Like some stone age hominid cracking nuts, I'd split toys open with a half-brick, later I learned to use less destructive methods.
+In time and by accident, I had formed a basic understanding of how toys worked and were constructed.
 It wasn't long before I started modifying my toys.
-While improving and hybridizing my toys, I developed an interest in mechanics and electronics.
-One day at school, I swapped an ice-cream container with a few mud crabs I'd got from the beach, for a handful of Lego-technic.
-The crabs soon died, but the Lego got me started building simple machines.
+From improving and hybridizing my toys, I developed a broader interest in mechanics and electronics.
+One day at school, I swapped an ice-cream container with a few small mud crabs I'd got from the beach, for a handful of Lego-technic.
+The crabs soon died but the Lego got me started building simple machines.
 My Mum later bought me more Lego as I needed it.
 My Dad who was always tinkering with interesting things in his shed, gave me electric motors, light bulbs and other bits and pieces.

 After high school some time was spent as a house painter and landscape gardener, but neither of those really meshed and I was easily bored.

 Eventually, I went back to school and wound up at Curtin University, studying Design.
 At the time the course was divided into two streams; 2D studies and 3D studies, 3D being further divided into Product Design and Human-environment Design.
 After first year, trying a bit of everything, I homed in on Product Design.